Dan Potts (footballer): Luton Town

 Following his release by West Ham, Potts signed for League Two club Luton Town on a two-year contract.
 He made his debut in a 3–1 win at home to newly promoted Championship club Bristol City in the League Cup first round on 11 August 2015.
 Potts suffered a hamstring injury at the end of August, making his return in a 2–1 defeat away to League One team Gillingham in the Football League Trophy second round on 6 October.
 He replaced Scott Griffiths in the team after Griffiths' wife gave birth to their son, making four league appearances in October.
 However, in the last of these matches, a 2–1 defeat at home to Plymouth Argyle, Potts picked up an injury and was substituted after 28 minutes.
 His next appearance did not come until 5 March 2016 when he started in a 1–0 win away to Leyton Orient in place of the injured Jake Howells.
 Potts then started the next two matches, but sustained an ankle injury during the latter match, a 1–0 win away to Plymouth Argyle.
 He made his return from injury on 9 April, starting in Luton's 2–0 defeat at home to Accrington Stanley.
 Potts retained his place in the team for the remainder of 2015–16 and finished the season with 16 appearances.
+In the final of the 2022–23 EFL Championship playoffs, Potts scored the winning penalty goal against Coventry.
+This put Luton in the 2023–24 Premier League.
+On 24 May 2024, Luton announced he would be leaving after nine years at the club.

+Charlton Athletic

+On 6 September 2024, Potts signed a short-term contract with Charlton Athletic until early January 2025, having featured for the Addicks during pre-season.

+On 28 January 2025, it was confirmed that Potts had departed the club following the expiration of his contract.